Latest From CNTN

 Communications and Engagement Committee

-This committee recruits new patient partners, researchers, clinicians and allied health professionals to the network.
-They are also developing a communications strategy to gain more notoriety in the Canadian and international research arena.
+This committee aims to recruit new patient partners, researchers and clinicians to the network and facilitate more collaboration with academic and non-academic sites across Canada.
+They are also developing a communications strategy to increase the exposure of the network in the Canadian and international research arena.

 Why Join CNTN?